 by David B.

-[This is a draft chapter from the forthcoming book After Prohibition: Adult Alternatives to the Drug War, to be published by the Cato Institute.]
+[This is a draft chapter from the forthcoming book After Prohibition: Adult Alternatives to the Drug War (Cato Institute, 2000).]

 Esequiel Hernandez had almost nothing in common with Donald Scott.
 Hernandez was an 18-year-old Hispanic goatherd in south Texas.
 Scott was a middle-aged millionaire who lived with his wife on a large estate in southern California.
 Neither Hernandez and Scott committed any drug crimes.
 And both Hernandez and Scott are now dead, unjustifiably murdered as the "drug war" has become much more than just a metaphoric slogan.